 Impression Rail Express®

-Our value option, Impression Rail Express is a streamlined, aluminum railing with completely hidden fasteners and a panelized system.
-It uses panelized (or pre-routed and pre-assembled) balusters for easy installation in less time, saving you on labor costs.
+Our value option, Impression Rail Express is a streamlined, aluminum railing with completely hidden fasteners and a panelized (or pre-routed and pre-assembled) balusters for easy installation and saving on labor costs.
 Impression Rail Express is offered in three color options (Black, White, and Dark Bronze) and five infill options.

 Our minimalist Impression Rail captures the look and feel of vintage and industrial-chic perimeters.
 Like all our metal railing products, it won’t fade, peel, chip, or warp.
 Impression Rail is offered in two color options (Black and Bronze) and two infill options (Black aluminum balusters or Bronze aluminum balusters).